hermeznetwork/circuits/README.md

 All code here is in WIP

 ## License
-`circuits` is part of the iden3 project copyright 2020 HermezDAO and published with AGPL-3 license.
+`circuits` is part of the Hermez project copyright 2020 HermezDAO and published with AGPL-3 license.
 Please check the LICENSE file for more details.